Skip to main content

 Google Analytics - Traffic Source

-In Google Analytics, look for traffic coming from google.com/imgres - that's Google Images.
-Track those visitors and see if they're actually buying.
-Spoiler: they usually convert really well.
+In Google Analytics, look for traffic coming from google.com/imgres—that's Google Images.
+Track these visitors and monitor their conversion rates.
+Image search traffic typically converts well.

 Index Coverage

-Type site:yourstore.com in Google Images and see what pops up.
-If you have 100 products but only 20 images show up, you've got a problem.
+Type site:yourstore.com in Google Images to check your indexed images.
+If you have 100 products but only 20 images appear, there's an indexing issue to investigate.

 Page Speed & Core Web Vitals